 The designation for a group recipes for body, glaze and engobe (by Tony Hansen), that potters can use to make low fire stoneware and fritware porcelain at 1100C (2000F) or cone 03.

 Key phrases linking here: zero3 stoneware, zero3 fritware, zero3 - Learn more

 The term "Zero3" was coined by Tony Hansen.
 It refers to recipes he developed at Plainsman Clays that enables a potter to create red-burning stoneware and blue-white porcelain at cone 03.
 The white version was later supplanted by the Zero4 porcelain, it matures to equal strength at cone 04, a temperature much more commonly fired by potters.
 The red version was succeeding by our L4170B recipe.

-The secrets on why the system (the group of recipes) functions well:
+The secrets to why the system (group of recipes) functions well:

 -The porcelain and red earthenware body recipes incorporate a sodium frit to make them vitreous (for the red body, only 5% is needed, 20% for the white).

 -The glazes employ common Ferro frits (four of them), the rationale for their recipes and chemistries are meticulously explained.